pkardas/notes/books/head-first-design-patterns/notes.md

 be better.

 _YAGNI_: Resist the temptation of creating architectures that are ready to take on change from any direction.
-If the reason for adding a pattern is only hypothetical, don;t add the pattern: it will only add complexity to your system, and you might never need it.
+If the reason for adding a pattern is only hypothetical, don't add the pattern: it will only add complexity to your system, and you might never need it.
 Overuse of design patterns can lead to code that is downright overengineered.
 Always go with the simplest solution that does the job and introduce patterns where the need emerges.